-Dr. Akkad is an interventional cardiologist at The Nebraska Medical Center.
+Dr. Akkad is an interventional cardiologist at Nebraska Medicine.
 He is a graduate of University of Aleppo Medical School in Syria.
 Dr. Akkad completed an internal medicine residency at St. Francis Medical Center in Pittsburgh, Pa and completed a fellowship in critical care medicine at State University of New York Health Science Center in Syracuse, N.Y.
 In Philadelphia, Pa, Dr. Akkad completed his cardiology fellowship at MCP/Hahnemann University.
 Dr. Akkad also completed an interventional cardiology fellowship at University Pittsburg Medical Center in Pittsburgh, Pa.
 He is certified by the American Board of Internal Medicine and the American Board of Internal Medicine - Cardiovascular Disease and Interventional Cardiology.
 Dr. Akkad has been practicing cardiology since 2002.

 Dr. Byrd graduated from the University of Nebraska Medical Center and completed her residency in Family Practice at Sioux City Family Practice with an internship at John Peter Smith Hospital in Fort Worth, Texas.
 She is boarded in Family Practice and currently works for Midwest Regional Health Services in Omaha, Neb.
 Dr. Byrd is a member of the American Academy of Family Practice and Nebraska Academy of Family Practice.
 Dr. Byrd practiced in Norfolk, Broken Bow and Sargent, Neb., prior to coming to Omaha.